scottleechua/googleform-to-rabbitsign/README.md

 ```
 remembering to add a comma after the previous argument.
 5. Copy in `main.gs`, `utils.gs` from this repo.
-6. Go to Triggers (the alarm clock in the left-hand side menu) and Add Trigger:
+6. Go to Triggers (the alarm clock in the left-hand side menu) and Add Trigger.
+Edit the following:
-    - which function to run: `onSubmit`
-    - which deployment should run: `Head`
-    - event source: `From form`
-    - event type: `On form submit`
+    - Select event type: `On form submit`
     - Failure notification settings: `Immediately`
+and leave the rest at their default values.
 Saving the Trigger should, in turn, trigger an authentication flow to grant the project the necessary permissions.

 ### B. Customize `main.gs`
 1. Update lines 2-4 with details of the Secret you stored in Google Cloud Secret Manager.